ariyha/CreDebt/README.md

 - **Transaction History**: View a comprehensive history of all your transactions, including debts and credits, for better financial transparency.

-- **Search Functionality** (to be released soon): Quickly search through your transaction history to find specific records based on various parameters like name, amount, or date.
+- **Search Functionality** (to be added soon): Quickly search through your transaction history to find specific records based on various parameters like name, amount, or date.

 ## How to Use
 1. **Installation**: Download and install the "CreDebt" app.